JorgenBrattang/Color-racing/README.md

 <br>

 # Testing
+To see the testing part, please follow this link: <a href="https://github.com/JorgenBrattang/Color-racing/blob/main/TESTING.md">Testing.md</a>

 ## Unfixed Bugs
 - One issue that I have not found an answer to is when sometimes when working with the inspect window in chrome, it can suddenly just change the size of the screen without adding or removing code.
 But it will be fixed with reloading the page, so I will keep research towards getting a clear answer to this problem.